jbellsey/redux-model-utils/README.md

 The main purpose for writing selectors in the first place is to hide your implementation from consumers (i.e., views).
 Views will typically need to know nothing about your internal data structures.
+The secondary purpose is to keep your reducer code clean.

 A view uses your selectors in the `subscribe()` function, which accepts either strings or functions.
-So from the perspective of writing your consuming code, there's literally no difference.
+So from the perspective of writing your views, there's literally no difference.

 Inside your model code, however, you may find strings handy.
 If you're not composing selectors (and you're probably not), we have some convenient utility methods for setting a model property, but only if you use string selectors.
+And if you use lodash (e.g., `pluck`), you may find strings particularly useful.

-Or, to put it another way: a selector _string_ can be used for both reading and writing state.
+To put it another way: a selector _string_ can be used for both reading and writing state.
 A selector _function_ can only be used for reading.

 ### Selector strings